Water Flow

 ID:(2216, 0)

-This equation indicates that the volume of fluid flowing through the section ($S$) in ($$) is equal to the product of the cross-sectional area and the distance traveled by the fluid in that time.
-This allows for the calculation of the amount of liquid flowing through the channel within a specific time interval.
+This equation states that the volume of fluid flowing through section the section ($S$) during a time elapsed ($\Delta t$) is equal to the product of the cross-sectional area and the distance the fluid travels during that time.

 ID:(2212, 0)